Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Experiments

-\paragraph{Storage Size} We use standard implementations for all sketches.
-For linear sketches, we store the output of the matrix multiplication $\bs{\Pi}\bv{a}$ as 64-bit doubles.
-We also store $W_\bv{a}^{val}$ and $H_\bv{a}^{val}$ as 64-bit doubles.
-Since sampling-based sketches need to store hash values (which in our case are 32-bit ints), a sampling-based sketch with $m$ samples takes $1.5x$ as much space as a JL sketch with $m$ rows.
-In our experiments, we plot \emph{storage size} which denotes the total number of bits in the sketch divided by 64, i.e., the total number of 64-bit doubles (or equivalent) used in the sketch.
-Standard quantization tricks could possibly be used to reduce the bit complexity of store numbers in all sketches (linear and sampling) \cite{Jacques:2015, LiMitzenmacherSlawski:2016}, but evaluating such methods is beyond the scope of our work.

-\paragraph{Estimation Error} For all plots, we report the absolute difference between $\langle \bv{a}, \bv{b}\rangle$ and the estimate, divided by $\|\bv{a}\|\|\bv{b}\|$.
+\myparagraph{Estimation Error} For all plots, we report the absolute difference between $\langle \bv{a}, \bv{b}\rangle$ and the estimate, divided by $\|\bv{a}\|\|\bv{b}\|$.
 This is the term appearing on the right-hand side of the accuracy guarantee for linear sketches \Cref{fact:jl_result}, so this scaling roughly ensures that errors are between $0$ and $1$, making it easier to compare across different datasets.
 We always report average error over $10$ independent trials.

-\paragraph{Choice of $L$} Note that the choice of $L$ in \Cref{alg:weighted_sketch} does not impact the size of our final sketch, so in general, it should be set as large as possible.
-While our bounds from \Cref{lem:round} that suggest $L$ should be set on the order of $n^6$ are likely to lose (we did not attempt to optimize polynomial factors), in practice, we found that it \emph{is necessary} to ensure at least that $L > n$, and ideally it should be larger by a multiplicative factor 100 or 1000.
-The reason for this is that when we normalize the input $\bv{a}$ of \Cref{alg:minhash_sketch} to have a unit norm, if $\bv{a}$ is dense, \emph{most} of its entries could have squared value $< 1/n$ (as the average value of a squared entry in a unit norm vector is always $1/n$).
+\myparagraph{Choice of $L$} Note that the choice of $L$ in \Cref{alg:weighted_sketch} does not impact the size of our final sketch, so in general, it should be set as large as possible.
+Our bounds from \Cref{lem:round} that suggest $L$ should be set $\geq n^6$ are likely loose (we did not attempt to optimize polynomial factors), but we did find that it \emph{is necessary} to at least ensure that $L > n$.
+Ideally it should be larger by a multiplicative factor 100 or 1000.
+The reason for this is that, if $\bv{a}$ is dense and is normalized to have unit norm, as in \Cref{alg:minhash_sketch}, \emph{most} of its entries could have squared value $< 1/n$ (as the average value of a squared entry in a unit norm vector is always $1/n$).
 If we set $L < 1/n$, then any entries with value $<1/n$ would get rounded to $0$, which could negatively impact the accuracy of an inner product estimate.

-We fix the parameter $L = 10^7$ in all experiments.
+\myparagraph{Efficient Weighted Hashing} When $L$ is large, a {naive} implementation of \Cref{alg:weighted_sketch} would be prohibitively slow.
+The ``extended'' vector $\bar{\bv{a}}$ has length $n\cdot L$ and we must apply a hash function to every non-zero entry in that vector.
+Let $\mathcal{A} = \{i: \bv{a}[i]\neq 0\}$ as before, so $|\mathcal{A}|$ is equal to the number of non-zero values in $\bv{a}$.
+If each hash computation is considered unit cost, this amounts to a runtime of $O(|\mathcal{A}|m\cdot L)$, which is too large, since $L$ is chosen larger than $n$.